 Filing a proposal in Alberta stops both collection action and interest and penalties.
 Normally a proposal is for less that 100% of the debt you owe.
 However, CRA has specific criteria regarding proposals.

-Our Trustees and Administrators are familiar with all aspects of proposals to CRA.
+Our Licensed Insolvency Trustees and Proposal Administrators are familiar with all aspects of proposals to CRA.
 We have assisted countless individuals with income tax debt to arrange successful proposals to CRA.

 Bankruptcy and income tax debt

 It is a common misconception that personal income tax debt is not discharged by bankruptcy.
 This is not true; personal income taxes are covered by bankruptcy.